JibbSmart/JoyShockLibrary/README.md

 **float JslGetPollRate(int deviceId)** - Different devices report back new information at different rates.
 For the given device, this gives how many times one would usually expect the device to report back per second.

+**float JslGetTimeSinceLastUpdate(int deviceId)** - Getting the time since the last update was received (in seconds) can be helpful for communicating a poor connection to the user (which can help communicate to wireless players that they need to move closer to the console or in some other way improve the connection, as [Fly Together](https://youtu.be/BjksCGFknKo?t=782) communicates so well in this example).

 **void JslResetContinuousCalibration(int deviceId)** - JoyShockLibrary has helpful functions for calibrating the gyroscope by averaging out its input over time.
 This deletes all calibration data that's been accumulated, if any, this session.

 **void JslStartContinuousCalibration(int deviceId)** - Start collecting gyro data, recording the ongoing average and using that to offset gyro output.